Towards a mathematical theory of trajectory inference: Theoretical results: a convex variational approach to trajectory inference

 \begin{theorem} Let $\P_0 \in \Pc(\Xset)$ be a probability distribution with $\Ent(\P_0|\vol)< + \infty$.
 Let $\Psi : [0,1] \times \Xset \to \Rset$ be a smooth ($C^2$) time-dependent potential.
 We consider $\P$ the law of the SDE

 with initial condition $\P_0$.
 Then, if $\R \in \Pc(\Omega)$ is such that $\R_t = \P_t$ for all $t \in [0,1]$, there holds

 with equality if and only if $\P = \R$. \end{theorem}

-In other words, with a perfect knowledge of the marginals (the $\P_t$), one just needs to minimize the strictly convex functional $\Ent(\cdot | \W^\sigma)$ to recover the ``ground truth'' $\P$.
+In other words, with a perfect knowledge of the marginals (the $\P_t$), and a knowledge of the noise level $\sigma$, one just needs to minimize the strictly convex functional $\Ent(\cdot | \W^\sigma)$ to recover the ``ground truth'' $\P$.
 Although not stated exactly as this, this result can be read implicitly in the literature on the Schrödinger problem.
 We do not claim originality of this variational characterization, but for the sake of completeness, we still present a short proof which was suggested to us by Aymeric Baradat.
+This proof relies on Girsanov's theorem which gives the Radon-Nikodym density of $\P$ with respect to $\W^\sigma$, and the strict convexity of the entropy.